 - Hollow and drywall anchors are used on surfaces that are either hollow or more fragile.
 For example, doors, ceilings or drywall itself.

-It's important you find the correct anchor for any specific surface.
+To get the holding power of the best drywall screws, it's important to use the correct anchor for a surface.
 Otherwise, the anchor may loosen over time and cause unwanted damage.

 - When determining what size screws for drywall you need, take into account the thickness of the drywall panels.